chibiboba/JS-120/Exam Part 2/Prompts.md

 #### Constructors:

 - Definition: Constructors are functions that create and return an instance object of the constructor function.
-Like factory functions, constructors are also functions that create objects of the same **type**.
+  - Like factory functions, constructors are also functions that create objects of the same **type**: which are objects with a particular set of methods and properties.
+Like factory functions,  the methods remain the same across the objects, while the property values can be customized by providing them as arguments.
+Each invocation of a constructor specifies the differences between the instance objects with arguments.
+  - However, the methods that remain the same across the objects,are not the instance object's "own" property, rather, they are inherited from the constructor's prototype object.
+This gets to the differences between constructors and factory functions.

 - constructor vs ordinary functions
   - We use `new` keyword / operator preceding a <u>function invocation</u> to treat the function as a constructor.
   - Every constructor has a `prototype` property that references an object called the **Constructor's `prototype` object / function prototype.**